Nasra Ali Abukar: XXXI FISU World University Games

-Ali Abukar's mother is Deka Aden Dahir, whose sister Asha Aden Dahir held the position of deputy head of delegation for Somalia at the XXXI FISU World University Games and is also a doctor at Banadir Hospital, while her other sister Khadija Aden Dahir chaired the national athletic committee.
+Ali Abukar's mother is Deka Aden Dahir, whose sister Asha Aden Dahir held the position of deputy head of delegation for Somalia at the XXXI FISU World University Games and is also a doctor at Banadir Hospital, while her other sister Khadija Aden Dahir chaired the Somali Athletics Federation.

 On July 26, 2023, during a press release, Ali Abukar stated, "Today, I am very happy to represent Somalia as a runner for the 100 meters [sic]", before heading to the games.

 In the video of the race, Ali Abukar can be seen lagging behind the rest of the field as the athletes sprint to the finishing line.
 She ultimately finished the distance in 21.81 seconds, approximately 10 seconds behind the leader's 11.4.

 It has been noted that the qualifying standard for the U.S. women's Olympic 100 m team is 11.15 seconds, and the slowest recorded time in the women's 100 m at the 2020 Olympics was 15.26 seconds, which is more than six seconds faster than Ali Abukar's time.
 Some international media sources have claimed that her finish time set a "record for the slowest finish" in the history of women's 100 m.
 However, due to the lack of historical data, it is not possible to determine whether this is true.

 In the scoring system of World Athletics, the international governing body for track and field, points are awarded based on performance, with a maximum of 1,400 points for women who finish the 100 m in 10.12 seconds or less.
 Ali Abukar's time of 21.81 seconds, though slower than the qualifying standard, would still award just 1 point.